loewexy/pdns-manager-website/content/quickstart.md

  * Make sure that you have PHP MySQL native driver installed and enabled

+If you are using nginx, then please see [nginx configuration](documentation/nginx.md) for a sample configuration.

 ### Install PDNS Manager

 In order to install PDNS Manager, go to [Download](download.md) and get